 precision medicine (pree-SIH-zhun MEH-dih-sin)

-A form of medicine that uses information about a person’s genes, proteins, and environment to prevent, diagnose, and treat disease.
-In cancer, precision medicine uses specific information about a person’s tumor to help diagnose, plan treatment, find out how well treatment is working, or make a prognosis.
+A form of medicine that uses information about a person’s own genes or proteins to prevent, diagnose, or treat disease.
+In cancer, precision medicine uses specific information about a person’s tumor to help make a diagnosis, plan treatment, find out how well treatment is working, or make a prognosis.
 Examples of precision medicine include using targeted therapies to treat specific types of cancer cells, such as HER2-positive breast cancer cells, or using tumor marker testing to help diagnose cancer.
 Also called personalized medicine.